Board of Directors

 Marvin Liebman

-Approximately 10 years ago, upon Marvin’s first retirement (he agreed to consult for his former CEO in his new ventures for an additional approximately 10 years), Marvin and Simone registered for Encore classes, including Maestro Stephen Piazza’s classes, at Pierce College, and remained students in Maestro Piazza’s classes throughout the years.
+Marvin eventually accepted an offer from a client and subsequently spent more than 25 years as the CFO of more than 7 companies, encompassing more than 12 plants around the United States, always working with the same Chief Executive Officer.
+Approximately 12 years ago, upon his retirement, Marvin and Simone registered for Encore classes, including Maestro Stephen Piazza’s classes, at Pierce College, and remained students in Maestro Piazza’s classes throughout the years.
 In addition, they have been subscribers to the concert seasons of the Los Angeles Symphonic Winds (“the Winds”), for which Maestro Piazza was the Conductor/Artistic Director and the driving force of the Winds.
 Early in those years, Marvin volunteered to join the Winds’ Operations Committee and subsequently, when the Winds separately incorporated and obtained tax exempt 501©3 status from the IRS, Marvin was elected to the Winds’ Board of Directors as well as Treasurer.
+After 5 years as Treasurer, Marvin was elected, and continues to serve, as Vice President of the Winds.

 Steve Woloshin